 Depending on whether you are employed in the public or private sector, you may also have the right to certain protections against discrimination based on political affiliation.
 To learn more about your rights in the state of Missouri, contact us with more details on your case to discuss what applies to you.

-If you think you have faced workplace discrimination based on any of the above factors, contact The Law Firm of Haden & Haden to discuss your next steps.
+If you think you have faced workplace discrimination based on any of the above factors, contact The Law Firm of Haden & Colbert to discuss your next steps.
 We will work with you to ensure your case is handled appropriately and effectively to provide you with the necessary compensation due based on a violation of rights.

 Call us at 573-442-3535 for your free initial consultation today.